Articles for Aspiring Authors

 Read on for John Lee Dumas’s tips on how to run a successful Kickstarter campaign to sell your own book.

-Assemble Your Kickstarter Campaign Team
+Assemble Your Kickstarter Book-Launch Team

 John credits so much of his success to the year-long behind-the-scenes work he put into The Freedom Journal before launching his Kickstarter campaign.
 John put together a Grade A team, which included a logistics person, a designer, a crowdfunding expert to set-up pages and keep the campaign running smoothly, an editor and a social media guru.